 'Astonishing' is the revolutionary magic and illusion show produced by performer Jonathan Wilkes and BAFTA-winning presenter and entertainer Stephen Mulhern.
 It has proved such a huge hit that

 P&O Cruises is to roll it out across three more ships this year.
-Originally premiered on Britannia, Azura and Ventura in 2018, the show will premiere on Oceana on 16 April, Aurora on 12 May and Arcadia on 19 July this year and then be on every cruise on all six ships.
+Originally premiered on Britannia, Azura and Ventura in 2018, the show premiered on Oceana in April, Aurora in May and Arcadia in July this year, thereafter it will be on every cruise on all six ships.

 P&O Cruises president Paul Ludlow said: “Feedback from guests who have seen the show has been, quite literally, astonishing, with many saying that it’s the most extraordinary and entertaining show that they have ever seen.
 This game-changing show from Jonny & Stephen takes entertainment to an entirely new level and I’m delighted that even more of our guests will have the opportunity to experience this dazzling display of magic, dance, illusion and mystery.”

 Using the latest technology in the theatres, this captivating show features dazzling dance moves and seemingly impossible feats. www.pocruises.com

 Kluane National Park is a designated UNESCO World Heritage Site and largest internationally protected area on the planet.
 It is home to the largest non-polar icefields in the world and 17 of Canada's 20 tallest mountains including Mount Logan, Canada's highest peak.
 Ancient glaciers feed the Alsek River that flows through the sprawling Alsek Valley and dall sheep, mountain goats, caribou, wolves, grizzlies and black bears roam the massive park.